Divorce Attorneys Kennett Square

 The Pennsylvania Divorce Code controls your divorce if you do not agree on the division of property and debts on your own.
 If you have a pre-nuptial agreement that does not include something that is available to you according to Pennsylvania Law, you may still be able to assert those rights.

-If you are considering a divorce or have questions about the division of property after a divorce, contact a Chester County divorce attorney at The Law Office of Donze & Donze today.
+If you are considering a divorce or have questions about the division of property after a divorce, contact the Chester County, Pennsylvania divorce attorneys at The Law Office of Donze & Donze today.

 It is important that you deal with an experienced family law attorney who will walk you through the divorce and equitable distribution process and make sure that nothing is left out of your settlement.